Eetami/stylus-formatter/README.md

 A simple code formatter for all files.

 - Trims trailing whitespace.
+- Trims trailing newlines exceeding the first one.
+- Appends a trailing newline at the end of the document if it doesn't exist.
 - Converts indentation to the selected format (tabs or spaces) according to workspace settings.
-- Appends a trailing newline at the end of the document if it doesn't exist.

 ![Format in action](images/format.gif)